to the once-“savage,” long-silenced

 Remember “the rise and fall of empires” from old history books?
 Each one is a more disastrous trip around this wheel, from the latest “charismatic leader” to his crash.

 The good news is, the last 100 years of human disasters and discoveries show that we have what we need to step out of this, and do far better—once we grasp the best cosmic anchors we can find.
 For nothing determines more of our results (hell or heaven) than the nature of whom and what we honor and imitate—the nature of the cosmic fulcrum on which we rest the lever of our living.
 And few can deny that the mortally-flawed “ideals” of the last 3500 years have turned our day into crunch-time, where consequences converge toward systems collapse.

 About that long ago, the increasingly autocratic rule of men, fathers and kings (patriarchy) emerged from ways older, more balanced and successful.
-Consider A) that 3500 years is only one rough third of at least 100,000 years of thinking human beings; and B) how much needless suffering and destruction date from that fraction of our time.
+Consider A) that 3500 years is a tiny fraction of at least 100,000 years of thinking human beings; and B) how much needless suffering and destruction date from that fraction of our time.

 This is the story of a man of memory who learns his way out of violence.
 Here you have what drove the years behind it: the murder of a 20-year-old woman named Eve, whom I knew and loved in New York City 37 years ago.
 This was a shattering that, in time, showed me human goodness never heard of.
 As of this the day we met (February 11th), I offer here entwined what happened and what I found: unexpected hope with both feet in the facts.